 Abstract.
 Entrepreneurship education has grown tremendously, as has been extensively documented.
 Entrepreneurship education has expanded in scope, significantly extending across fields in universities and penetrating all levels of educational systems.
-Moreover, the notion and measurement of engagement have become increasingly important to academics and practitioners.
+Moreover, the notion and measurement of engagement have become increasingly important to addemics and practitioners.
 Some researchers have discovered that an approach for increasing engagement in a beneficial way has been established from games.
 The study adopts a business simulation game (BSG) as a serious game in the Entrepreneurship course to develop students' self-efficacy, motivation, and engagement.
 The quasi-experiment was applied to 48 university students.
-The findings indicate that BSG, based on real challenges in a business environment, allows students to develop their self-efficacy, motivation, and engagement.
-BSG provides significant opportunities and new alternatives for developing management, leadership, and entrepreneurial skills.
+The findings indicate that BSG, based on real challenges in a business environment, allows students to develop their self-efficacy, motivation, and engagement, leadership, and entrepreneurial skills.

-Keywords: Serious game $\cdot$ Simulation $\cdot$ Entrepreneurship education $\cdot$ Classroom teaching
+Keywords: Serious game · Simulation · Entrepreneurship education · Classroom teaching